lschneiderbauer/fCWTr/README.md

 ## Example

-This is a basic example that invokes the fCWT library to calculate the continuous wavelet transform and plot the result.
+This is a basic example where the continuous wavelet transform of a sample signal is calculated.
+The result is inspected and plotted.

 ``` r
 library(fCWTr)